Chapter Thirty Three

 “How old are they now?”

-“We think nine, broaching ten, not quite sure.
+“We think near nine, maybe already nine, not quite sure.
 Their birth certificates make them to be nine, so nine it is.”

 “And the rest of you never age a day, how do you do that?
 I know you grew up, I watched you do it.
 But you and Janah hit, what? twenty five and stopped on a dime.
 Amaya’s been with you, what, ten years?
 She still looks sixteen.”